 Empty sella syndrome occurs most often in middle-aged women who are overweight and who have high blood pressure.
 Less commonly, the condition occurs after pituitary surgery, radiation therapy, or infarction (death) of a pituitary tumor.

-The empty sella syndrome may cause no symptoms at all and seldom causes serious symptoms.
+Empty sella syndrome may cause no symptoms at all and seldom causes serious symptoms.
 About half of those affected have headaches, and some people have high blood pressure as well.
 In rare cases, there is leaking of the cerebrospinal fluid from the nose or problems with vision.

 Treatment is rarely needed.
 It is given only if the pituitary produces too much or too little hormones, depending on which hormones are affected.
-Treatment may be replacing the deficient hormone or giving drugs to decrease excess hormone production.
+Treatment may be replacing the deficient hormone or giving medications to decrease excess hormone production.